A Camera-Native Talking-Head Video Dataset for Various Computer Vision Tasks: Abstract

 \section{Abstract}

 Talking-head videos constitute a predominant content type in real-time communication, yet publicly available datasets for video processing research in this domain remain scarce and limited in signal fidelity.
-In this paper, we open-source a near-raw dataset of 847 talking-head recordings (approximately 212 minutes), each 15\,s in duration, captured from 805 participants using 446 unique consumer webcam devices in their natural environments.
+In this paper, we open-source a camera-native dataset of 847 talking-head recordings (approximately 212 minutes), each 15\,s in duration, captured from 805 participants using 446 unique consumer webcam devices in their natural environments.
 All recordings are stored using the FFV1 lossless codec, preserving the camera-native signal---uncompressed (24.4\%) or MJPEG-encoded (75.6\%)---without additional lossy processing.
 Each recording is annotated with a Mean Opinion Score (MOS) and ten perceptual quality tokens that jointly explain 64.4\% of the MOS variance.
 From this corpus, we curate a stratified benchmarking subset of 120 clips in three content conditions: original, background blur, and background replacement.
 Codec efficiency evaluation across four datasets and four codecs, namely H.264, H.265, H.266, and AV1, yields VMAF BD-rate savings up to $-71.3\%$ (H.266) relative to H.264, with significant encoder$\times$dataset ($\eta_p^2 = .112$) and encoder$\times$content condition ($\eta_p^2 = .149$) interactions, demonstrating that both content type and background processing affect compression efficiency.
-The dataset offers 5$\times$ the scale of the largest prior talking-head webcam dataset (847 vs.\ 160 clips) with lossless signal fidelity, establishing a resource for training and benchmarking video compression and enhancement models in real-time communication.
+A preliminary super-resolution evaluation with four SR models confirms that the dataset significantly affects absolute performance while preserving model rankings, demonstrating applicability beyond codec benchmarking.
+The dataset offers 5$\times$ the scale of the largest prior talking-head webcam dataset (847 vs.\ 160 clips) with lossless signal fidelity, establishing a resource for benchmarking video compression, super-resolution, quality assessment, and enhancement models in real-time communication.